AP-IT-GH/eindproject-Studentaccount456/Documentation/1. Initialisation/README.md

 ![ImagePlayerMinAPILev](ImagesREADME/3_PlayerMinAPILev.JPG)

 6. In Edit/ProjectSettings -> Player -> Configuration: Make sure that you put the scripting backend on IL2CPP (this allows you to use ARM64).
 Put the target architecture on ARM64 and put the install location on automatic.
-Putting it on automatic lets you ptu your builds directly on your VR-Headset.
+Putting it on automatic lets you put your builds directly on your VR-Headset.

 ![4_PlayerPorjSet2](ImagesREADME/4_PlayerPorjSet2.JPG)